App Store & Google Play Publish Checklist

-Published May 2026 by Batteries Included
+Published May 2026, updated June 2026 by Batteries Included

 Signing and upload format (Android / Google Play)

 Play distribution expects you to manage signing keys according to Google's app-signing guidance (including Play App Signing when you use that program).
-For publishing format, Google's Android App Bundle documentation states that, from August 2021, new apps are required to publish with the Android App Bundle on Google Play (with further notes on large apps and TV targets on the same page).
+For publishing format, Google's Android App Bundle (AAB) documentation states that, from August 2021, new apps are required to publish with an Android App Bundle on Google Play (with further notes on large apps and TV targets on the same page).
 Confirm your own app's track and target against that page because exceptions and timelines can change.

 Store rules you declare against (both platforms)